Getting Started with Talend Open Studio: Preparing Your Environment

 In this first blog, we will be discussing how to prepare your environment to ensure you have a smooth download and install process.
 Additionally, we will go through a quick tour of the tool so that you can what it has to offer as you begin to with Talend Open Studio.

 Getting Ready to Install Talend Open Studio

 If you're strictly a Mac user, you need to have Java 8 version 151 installed.
-To find out which version you have currently on your machine, open your command prompt and search for java-version.
-Here, you can see that Java 8 is already installed.
+To find out which version you have currently on your machine, open your command prompt and search for the java-version.

 Installing Talend Open Studio

 Alright, now the environment is ready for an Open Studio install.
 If you haven’t already, go to Talend's official download page and locate the "download free tool" link for Open Studio for Data Integration.
 Once the installation folder is downloaded, open it and save the extracted files to a new folder.
 To follow best practice, create a new folder within your C drive.
 From here you can officially begin the install.

 Once it's finished, open the newly created TOS folder on your C drive and drill in to locate the application link you need to launch Open Studio.
 If you have the correct java version installed, have enough available memory and RAM and completed all the prerequisites you should easily be able to launch Talend Open Studio on your machine.

 When launching the program for the first time, you are presented with the User License Agreement, which you need to read and accept the terms.
 Now you’re given the chance to create a new project, import a demo project or import an existing project.
 To explore pre-made projects, feel free to import a demo project or to start with your own project right away, create a new project.

 Upon opening Studio for the first time, you will need to install some required additional Talend Packages—specifically the package containing all required third-party libraries.
 These are external modules that are required for the software to run correctly.
 Before clicking Finish, you must accept all licenses for each library you install.